AliuxItsoeh/Kubernetes/Kubernetes_Aliux/README_Aliux.md

 Develop and implement container management and visualization tools in Kubernetes in the IaaS model.

 ## Specific Objectives
-- Use online tools such as Kubernetes Playgrown
+- Use online tools such as Kubernetes Playground.
 - Identify the nodes created with the Kubernetes container.